Veralouf23/Veralouf23/README.md

 this is me editing the contents of my file :) here is my work for chris: pull- this updates your local repository from the remote.
-This should be done often\n fetch- this allows you to update all your remote tracking branches if you might lose network connection.\n push- thus updates the remote branch with your local commit changes once you finish work with them.\n merge- this will update the current branch with new commits on the remote tracking branch.\n
+This should be done often/n fetch- this allows you to update all your remote tracking branches if you might lose network connection.\n push- thus updates the remote branch with your local commit changes once you finish work with them.\n merge- this will update the current branch with new commits on the remote tracking branch.\n